Sarah Miller Boelts, professor of Spanish

 When I head home at the end of the day, I can say it was a good day if I’ve encountered curious students and experienced animated discussion in my classes.
 It’s even better if I’ve been able to contribute to either one.
 I relish the freedom and support Grand View gives me to be creative in helping students dig in, grab hold, and learn.
 So don’t be surprised if zombie movies, roller coasters or cheesy TV crop up in my classes.

-Dr. Therese Judge, associate professor of English
+Dr. Therese Judge, professor of English

 Hi!
 My area of specialization is in the writing done by people at work—e-mails, memos, reports, correspondence, etc. I teach Writing for Business, Technical Writing, Writing for English Studies, and Linguistics.
 I geek over language including how we learn language and how we adapt language to the circumstances.
 Personally, I enjoy campfires, spoiling my dog, Tally, and watching too many hours of T.V.